 - When the pros and cons are explained, most still choose the endoscopic technique, worrying less about the long-term risks than the short-term benefits.

-Unfortunately her bypass did not go well.
-She had some minor problems after 2 months after her bypass, way too early to fall sick after the bypass.
+Unfortunately, her bypass did not go well.
+She had some minor problems after 2 weeks after her bypass, way too early to fall sick after the bypass.
 We went back to the same hospital.
+The surgeon refused to believe she had an attack, he was and continues to be an egoistic person.
 The doctors advised her to again undergo another operation and gave no guarantees whatsoever regarding the success rate.

 The success rate of the bypass was supposed to be 98%.
-Failures happen, unfortunately we happened to be in the 2%.
-None of us were angry or shouted at any of the doctors, we took it in the right spirit and decided to move on.
+Failures happen, unfortunately, we happened to be in the 2%.
+None of us was angry or shouted at any of the doctors, we took it in the right spirit and decided to move on.

 This time the family decided to simply obey my father!